 - Explain the function of your design in a supporting document.
 Pdf format.
 Include visuals.

-- Attach your model and supporting document to the site
+- Email your model (.stp OR .stl) and supporting document to firstname.lastname@example.org in a zipped file.

 All entries will be judged according to a score card MATRIX and points will be awarded against each of the following criteria: